insilica/gdc-spark-gitbook/examples/hypothesis_generation/borg.md

 |tumor_stage|count|
 |-----------|-----|

-From this we can see that there are many genes with 0 publications.
+From this we can see that there are at least some genes with 0 publications.